 With an experience of over 10 years of involvement as a participant, expert and manager in civil society projects in Turkey, Ayşe believes producing and sharing arts and culture will have a curative and transformative power on both those who need it most and the whole community in Turkey.
 To this end, she works as the director of CultureCIVIC at Goethe-Institut Istanbul.

 Nevra graduated from Koç University, Department of Business Administration in 2008.
 She started to work in the field of management and consultancy in the private sector.
 In 2013, she inclined to social science and completed her master’s degree at Galatasaray University, Department of Sociology (TUTİ).
 She wrote her master’s thesis in the field of food commons, in which she was already an activist.
 Her work was featured in the book Yaşamı Örgütleyen Deneyimler published last year, with the contribution of eleven female researchers.
 The book examines alternative structures such as solidarity economies from a gender perspective.
 She is the founding member of the ecology-based “Hayat Müşterek Inisiyatifi” and the initiative’s social enterprise, Mahalleden “Community-Based Food Sharing Platform”.
 She also organizes workshops for children in the fields of philosophy, creative drama, and ecology.
 Nevra, who loves to read, spends her pandemic days with book and movie clubs.
-While currently experiencing mind-opening readings with Bookchin; on the eve of finishing the Iliad and Decameron epics.
+While currently experiencing mind-opening readings with Bookchin; reading lost time in Proust's footsteps.
 Hesse, Le Guin, and Atwood are the writers that she always finds inspiration.

 Anıl Derkuş, Anadolu Kültür